Every color on your Mac, a click away.

 What color formats does it support?

-Twenty of them.
+Twenty-one of them.
 Web: HEX, HEXA, CSS RGB, CSS RGBA, CSS HSL, CSS HSLA.
 Apple platforms: NSColor RGB/HSB, UIColor RGB/HSB, SwiftUI Color RGB/HSB, Swift Color Literal.
 Objective-C: NSColor, UIColor.
 Cross-platform: .NET RGB/ARGB, Java RGB/RGBA, Android RGB/ARGB.

 For float-based formats (Swift, SwiftUI, etc.) you can choose 2, 3, or 4 decimal places.
 For hex, you can toggle the # prefix and uppercase/lowercase.